 1. The NF Service Consumer shall send an HTTP POST request to the Custom operation URI ("/location-context-transfer") on the Service URI discovered as described above.
-The request body shall include an AMF identity, Deferred location type, Deferred location parameters, Notification Target Address (H-GMLC callback URI), Notification Correlation ID (LDR reference), an embedded event report message and may include an event reporting status and UE location information.
+The request body shall include an AMF identity, Deferred location type, Deferred location parameters, Notification Target Address (H-GMLC callback URI), Notification Correlation ID (LDR reference), an embedded event report message and may include an event reporting status and UE location information, and shall include an indication of Control Plane CIoT 5GS Optimisation if N1 message is received from the UE with Control Plane CIoT 5GS Optimisation.

 2a.
 On success, "204 No content" shall be returned by the LMF.